cwarden45/DTC_Scripts/Dante_Labs/README.md

 I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([CT](IGV_F.rs4646365.png)).

+I checked my raw AncestryDNA data, and I couldn't find a genotype for rs4646365.
+So, perhaps this genotype was **imputed**, and that was the cause of the problem?

 **8) Fitness:** *Subcutaneous adipose tissue (page 4)*: 23andMe upload says "People with your genetic profile are likely to have **regular** accumulation of subcutaneous adipose tissue" while AncestryDNA upload says "People with your genetic profile are likely to have a **reduced** accumulation of subcutaneous adipose tissue".
 I believe this is due to a difference in the genotype for the [rs2304795](https://www.ncbi.nlm.nih.gov/snp/rs2304795) variant in the PLIN1 gene (AA for 23andMe on page 79; AG for AncestryDNA on page 79)

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([AG](IGV_F.rs2304795.png)).

+I checked my raw 23andMe data, and I couldn't find a genotype for rs2304795.
+So, perhaps this genotype was **imputed**, and that was the cause of the problem?

 **9) Fitness:** *Balance of sodium / potassium ratio (Na/K) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** sodium/potassium ratio" while AncestryDNA upload says "People with your genetic profile are likely to have a **high** sodium/potassium ratio".
 I believe this is due to a difference in the genotype for the [rs956868](https://www.ncbi.nlm.nih.gov/snp/rs956868) variant in the WNK1 gene (AA for 23andMe on page 85; AC for AncestryDNA on page 85)

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([AC](IGV_F.rs956868.png)).

+I checked my raw 23andMe data, and I couldn't find a genotype for "No Call" (--).
+So, perhaps this genotype was **imputed**, and that was the cause of the problem?
+This would be consistent with it being very good that 23andMe does not return imputed variants.

 **10) Fitness:** *Zinc balance (Zn) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **low** zinc level" while AncestryDNA upload says "People with your genetic profile are likely to have a **regular** zinc level".
 I believe this is due to a difference in the genotype for the [rs12906126](https://www.ncbi.nlm.nih.gov/snp/rs12906126) variant in the SCAMP5 gene (GT for 23andMe on page 88; GG for AncestryDNA on page 88)